yamad/libabf/docs/goals.rst

  * 8-, 16-, 32-, and 64-bit type sizes are exactly representable
  * IEEE-754 standard floating-point values are supported

-These assumptions are not required by the C standard.
-However, almost all modern systems on which `libabf` is conceivably useful will fulfill these requirements.
+Almost all modern systems on which `libabf` is conceivably useful will probably fulfill requirements.

 Features of C99, such as exact-width integer types (```stdint.h```) and the boolean type (```stdbool.h```), are backported to standard C89